junxit/us-congress-bills-116/metadata.md

 - 2020-09-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-269.
 - 2020-09-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-269.
 - 2020-09-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 556.
+- 2020-11-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6694-6698; text of amendment in the nature of a substitute: CR S6694-6698)
+- 2020-11-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6694-6698; text of amendment in the nature of a substitute: CR S6694-6698)